SaS ministers' resignation leaves Slovak coalition without a majority

 “The actions of Igor Matovic and mainly his manner of pursuing politics leads to conflicts and tensions”, explained Ivan Korcok, the outgoing minister of foreign affairs.

 Heger’s cabinet will now be backed by a minority of 67 deputies in the parliament of 150.
 It is to face a tough autumn, including simple procedures such as opening parliamentary debates for which 76 deputies are needed.

 Heger said that his cabinet will rely on “democratic parliamentarians” in pursuit of its agenda.
-These MPs are likely to include a handful of independents who have left other parties.
+Together with independents who have left other parties, the coalition may be able to rely on 70 votes, still leaving it six short of a majority.

 The SaS has pledged to support the government when it continues to follow the programme it signed up to, but Matovic will struggle to push through his 2023 budget, given that it contains items that SaS has objected to.